gushai/codeprose/README.md

 **Leveraging Editor Services for Literate Programming**

+## What is codeprose?

+Codeprose is a literate programming tool for Scala.
+It generates HTML output including syntax highlighting and source code annotated with compile time information.

+Tokens are enriched with detailed type information, links to declaration and type definition as well as information about implicit conversions and parameters.

+Further, both type and package summaries as well as 'where used' information is provided.

+In the spirit of literate programming Codeprose allows syntax formatting via Markdown in comments.
+Compile time information is obtained by interfacing with the editor service [ENSIME](https://github.com/ensime/) which guarantees independence from the Scala compiler and improves re-usability and maintenance.

+Codeprose's design makes it easily extendible to other or mixtures of languages and offers the possibility of introducing other output formats such as, for example, LaTeX.

-codeprose is a literate programming tool for Scala featuring text decoration via markdown comments and source code enriched with compile time information via [ENSIME](https://github.com/ensime/).
+codeprose is a literate programming tool for Scala featuring text decoration via markdown comments and source code enriched with compile time information via .

-Output examples:
+## Output examples:
 -   To be added ...

 ## Comment